 At the end of the movie, David does not understand why Elizabeth desires to continue her search for her creators.
 The difference is that she has a soul and he doesn’t.
 It is for this reason that she put back the cross around her neck.
 Her quest is not simply a space mission, it is a spiritual pilgrimage to discover where she comes from.

-While most moviegoers probably stepped out of the Prometheus thinking that it was a “decent alien movie”, digging a little deeper into its meaning and symbolism reveals an entire other layer of interpretation.
+While most moviegoers probably stepped out of the Prometheus thinking that it was a “decent alien movie”, digging a little deeper into its meaning and symbolism reveals another layer of interpretation.
 Drawing inspiration from the Ancient Astronauts theory, Prometheus proposes a radical rewrite of history and theology, one that makes humanity a product of extra-terrestrial “creator gods”.
-The movie also intermixes this quest for scientific knowledge with spiritual and metaphysical questions, making this story not only about angry aliens, but about timeless existential questions.
+The movie also intermixes this quest for scientific knowledge with spiritual and metaphysical questions, making this story not only about angry aliens but about timeless existential questions.

 As the title of the movie suggests, the story of humans going into space to find their creators has an underlying esoteric meaning, as it can be interpreted as a metaphor for spiritual enlightenment.
 The Titan Prometheus is a central figure in occult mystery schools, an archetypal figure of a “rebel from above” that brought divine knowledge to humanity – with all the benefits and pitfalls it engenders.
 Occult secret societies believe that this knowledge provides the path back to divinity.
 The same way the spaceship Prometheus leaves earth to find the Engineers, occult initiates look to leave the material plane to reach illumination and “be one” with the Great Architect of the Universe.